Andrew Poturalski

-Andrew Poturalski (born January 14, 1994) is an American professional ice hockey center currently playing with the Coachella Valley Firebirds in the American Hockey League (AHL) while under contract to the Seattle Kraken of the National Hockey League (NHL).
+Andrew Poturalski (born January 14, 1994) is an American professional ice hockey center for Avangard Omsk of the Kontinental Hockey League (KHL).

-He is a 2 time winner of the American Hockey League (AHL) Calder Cup in 2019 and 2022.
-He is also the reinging AHL Point scoring Title winner having won the award consecutively in2020-21, and 2021-22.
+He is a two-time winner of the American Hockey League (AHL) Calder Cup in 2019 and 2022.
+He is also a three-time John B. Sollenberger Trophy winner as the AHL's leading scorer for the season, one of only three players to achieve that feat, and received the Les Cunningham Award as the most valuable player of the 2024–25 AHL season.

 Early life

 Poturalski was born on January 14, 1994, in Williamsville, New York to parents Joseph and Diane.
 His mother formerly played softball at Iowa and Erie Community College while his father is a football officiator.
 Poturalski originally wished to play goaltender but his parents convinced him to be a skater due to the price of goalie equipment.

 Playing career

 Amateur

 Growing up in New York, Poturalski played midget ice hockey with the Wheatfield Blades under former NHL player Peter Scamurra.
 He then enrolled at Nichols School and played on their varsity ice hockey team in the Conference of Independent Schools of Ontario Athletic Association for three seasons.
 While attending Nichols School in 2011, Poturalski joined the Ontario Junior Hockey League's Buffalo Jr. Sabres.
 Early in his rookie season, he confirmed his commitment to join the New Hampshire Wildcats men's ice hockey for the 2013–14 Hockey East season.
-By the end of October, Poturalski was named to the NHL Central Scouting preliminary "Watch List" for the 2012 NHL Entry Draft.
+By the end of October, Poturalski was named to the NHL Central Scouting preliminary "Watch List" for the 2012 NHL entry draft.
 At the time, he was tied for fourth in OJHL in scoring with 27 points as well as third with 17 assists.
 Poturalski finished the 2011–12 OJHL season with 16 goals and 22 assists in 33 regular season games before being loaned to the Cedar Rapids RoughRiders in the United States Hockey League.
 However, after playing in two games and recording three points, Poturalski's season was cut short due to a broken ankle.
-He then broke his fibula in a "freak on-ice accident" as he preparing over the summer for the following season.
+He then broke his fibula in a "freak on-ice accident" as he prepared over the summer for the following season.

 After rehabbing his ankle, Poturalski made his 2012–13 USHL season debut mid-October and immediately scored three goals and recorded two assists.
 His first goal proved to be the game-winner in a 4–3 victory over the Indiana Ice while he then collected a career-high four points in a 7–5 win.
 As a result, Poturalski was named the co-recipient of the CCM Forward of the Week on October 23.